SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 - Scalable Oversight/Control
 - Knowledge Graphs for Reasoning and planning
 - AI Governance/Policy.
-  If you have good resurces please mail it to "sahoo2vec@gmail.com"
+* If you have good resources please mail it to "sahoo2vec@gmail.com"

 ## Currently Learning :
 - Reinforcement Learning (University of Alberta ~ Coursera)